Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies: Data

 The fiducial ensemble of redshift distributions is generated by marginalizing over all three of these redshift samples (SPC, PC, SC) with equal prior, which in practice is achieved by simply concatenating the $n(z)$ samples produced from these three redshift samples.
 In addition to the three samples used for our fiducial analysis, we define the following alternative redshift samples that we deem less reliable.
-These samples are used to test the robustness of our redshift information: \begin{itemize} \item \C: This sample includes only information from the \texttt{COSMOS2015} catalogue and would therefore suffer most strongly from systematic biases in these photometric redshifts. \item \SPCMB: The redshift information used in the fiducial $n(z)$ still preserves 10 per cent of the effective information from \texttt{COSMOS2015}, primarily at the faintest magnitudes, due to the relative paucity of spectroscopic redshifts of galaxies at these fainter magnitudes.
-To test the impact of this, our \SPCMB\ (\SPC, Magnitude-Biased) sample is artificially constructed to bias the \texttt{COSMOS} galaxies that are not matched to spectroscopic information with a magnitude-and-redshift-dependent prescription.
-The prescription is as follows: we bin galaxies for which we have a spectroscopic/PAU redshift and \texttt{COSMOS2015} photometric redshift into magnitude-redshift bins with lower magnitude bin limits $[18, 21, 22.4]$ and a redshift bin width of $0.01$.
+These samples are used to test the robustness of our redshift information: \begin{itemize} \item \C: This sample includes only information from the \texttt{COSMOS2015} catalogue and would therefore suffer most strongly from systematic biases in these photometric redshifts. \item \SPCMB: This sample (\SPC, Magnitude-Biased) is artifically constructed to enable an additional robustness test of our dependence on the \texttt{COSMOS2015} catalogue.
+The motivation for constructing this sample is that the redshift information used in \SPC still preserves 10 per cent of the effective information from \texttt{COSMOS2015}, primarily at the faintest magnitudes, due to the paucity of spectroscopic redshifts for galaxies at these fainter magnitudes.
+We thus construct \SPCMB to test the impact on our $n(z)$ of including these redshifts from primarily fainter galaxies in \texttt{COSMOS2015}.
+In order to assess the potential impact of biases in these faint \texttt{COSMOS2015} galaxies without removing them, which would introduce selection effects such as those discussed by \cite{GruenBrimioulle2017}, we must define some prescription for producing realistic de-biased redshifts for these galaxies.
+We achieve this with the following prescription: we bin galaxies for which we have a spectroscopic/PAU redshift and a \texttt{COSMOS2015} photometric redshift into magnitude-redshift bins with lower magnitude bin limits $[18, 21, 22.4]$ and redshift bin widths of $0.01$.
 For each of these galaxies, we compute the redshift bias $\Delta = z_{\SPC} - z_{\texttt{COSMOS2015}}$.
-We remove all outlying galaxies with $\Delta > 0.15$.
-For each magnitude-redshift bin, the mean bias $\langle \Delta \rangle$ is applied to all \texttt{COSMOS2015} galaxies for which we \textit{do not} have a spectroscopic/PAU redshift, to yield a realistic mock spectroscopic/PAU redshift.
-In this way, we generate a sample of redshifts which is maximally different than a purely \texttt{COSMOS2015} sample. \end{itemize}
+We remove all outlying galaxies with $|\Delta| > 0.15$.
+For each magnitude-redshift bin, we compute the mean bias $\langle \Delta \rangle$.
+We then add this mean bias in each bin to the \texttt{COSMOS2015} galaxies in that bin for which we \textit{do not} have a spectroscopic/PAU redshift, thus yielding a realistic mock spectroscopic/PAU redshift for them.
+In this way, we generate a sample of realistically corrected \texttt{COSMOS2015} redshifts without being subject to selection effects that would be introduced by removing these galaxies entirely. \end{itemize}

 These variant samples are detailed in Table \ref{tab:specz}.
 The impact of using these respective samples to produce redshift distributions is discussed in \autoref{sec:redshiftsampleunc}.
 Note that we do not attempt a calibration of the DES Y3 lensing source redshift distribution that is solely informed by spectroscopic redshifts.
 The sample of available spectroscopic redshifts in the deep fields does not span the full $ugrizJHK_s$ color-space of the DES data.
 If any cell in deep color space were to only include the subset of galaxies with successful spectroscopic redshift, we expect the resulting estimates of the redshift distributions would suffer from unquantified selection biases.
 However, comparisons of redshift calibration between the samples used, some of which are almost a 1:1 mixture of spectroscopic and high-quality photometric redshifts, should provide robust indications of any relevant biases in the PAU or \texttt{COSMOS2015} photometric redshift samples.